-This is tricky.
 Direct characterization is when the text just gives you information, such as "Jack is a jerk."
-Sure, Holden says things like that all the time, but Holden is a character himself, so any information we get through him is actually indirect – it passes through his filter and comes out fictional.
+(Or, “everyone around me is a phony.”)
+And Holden says things like that all the time—but Holden is a character himself, so any information we get through him is actually indirect.
+It passes through his filter and comes out fictional.
 There is no unbiased and omniscient narrator to give us direct characterization; there's just Holden.
 As such, much of what he says about other people is really as much of a commentary about himself as it is anything else.

 Physical descriptions are a pretty good indication of character in The Catcher in the Rye.
 Stradlater is big, athletic, and good-looking; accordingly, he's a player.
 Ackley is pimply and un-hygienic, and everyone dislikes him.
 Holden is small for his age, and this seems to be a source of insecurity for him; he always tries to act older.
 Phoebe is cute adorable and she's a joy to be around.
 See a pattern here?

-The single best tool of characterization we have with regards to Holden is the endless stream of his thoughts and opinions.
-Given the nature of The Catcher in the Rye's narration, this makes perfect sense.
+Want to know something about Holden?
+You’re in luck: you have pretty much unfiltered access to his entire brain.
 We get to hear what Holden thinks about everything.
 He thinks Jesus' disciples were useless, that the movies are phony, that most girls are dopey but still attractive, that getting a job and being an adult sounds like just about the worst racket he's ever heard, etc. Holden is defined by his impressions—and the way he presents those impressions to us.

 We already know what Holden's real speech sounds like—it's the voice he uses in his narration to us.
 But check out how he speaks when he's talking to people like Mr. Spencer.
 He says "sir," holds himself back from digressions, and tries his best to placate and please.
-That's a far cry from "You'll probably want to know […] all that David Copperfield kind of crap, but I don't feel like going into it."
+That's a far cry from "You'll probably want to know […] all that David Copperfield kind of crap, but I don't feel like going into it" (1.1).

 Holden definitely has an ear for little kids' speak, which "kills" him.
-We're looking in particular at the scene in the museum in Chapter Twenty-Five, when one of the two "bruddas" asks where the "toons" are.
+We're looking in particular at the scene in the museum in Chapter Twenty-Five, when one of the two "bruddas" asks where the "toons" (“tombs”) are (25.22).
 Holden understands exactly what the kid's saying, which reinforces what we already knew about Holden and his ability to interact with children.